kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 	Leader Cluster Address: https://XX.X.X.X:8201
 ```

-At this point the remote Vault cluster has been initialized and is ready for use.
+At this point the Vault cluster has been initialized and is ready for use.

 ### Login to the Vault Cluster

-Login to the remote Vault cluster using the initial root token:
+Login to the Vault cluster using the initial root token:

 ```
 vault auth